-The RICH has been designed to provide hadron identification943 in the 3 GeV/c to 8 GeV/c momentum range.
-The most944 challenging separation is between kaons and pions, as their945 Cherenkov angles become closer and closer with the increase of 946 momentum until a minimum difference of 6 mrad at 8 GeV/c.947 In addition, in this momentum range the pion yield is more948 than an order of magnitude larger than for the other hadron949 species.
-The RICH Cherenkov angle reconstruction relies950 on the performance of the CLAS12 tracking system, able to951 provide tracks with resolutions of 0.3% in momentum, 0.1952 degree in the polar angle and 0.32 degree in the azimuthal953 angle [26].
+The RICH has been designed to provide hadron identification in the 3 - 8 GeV momentum range.
+The most challenging separation is between kaons and pions, as their Cherenkov angles become closer and closer with the increase of momentum until a minimum difference of 6 mrad at 8 GeV.
+In addition, in this momentum range the pion yield is more than an order of magnitude larger than for the other hadron species.

 Various ring imaging topologies are possible due to the unconventional RICH geometry.
-These topologies are gener-956 ated by direct photons in proximity focusing and by reflected photons in mirror focusing geometries.
-In the momentum of interest (between 3 GeV/c and 8 GeV/c), electrons can be used for a detailed optimization of the RICH performance since, being in a saturated regime, their Cherenkov angles are indistinguishable from those of pions.
+These topologies are generated by direct photons in proximity focusing and by reflected photons in mirror focusing geometries.
+In the momentum range of interest (between 3 GeV and 8 GeV), electrons can be used for a detailed optimization of the RICH performance since, being in a saturated regime, their Cherenkov angles are indistinguishable from those of pions.
 The work is still ongoing to make use of the large recorded electron statistics.

-Examples of reconstructed RICH events are shown in 1964 Figs. 42 to 45 for particles identified as electrons by CLAS12.965 In each figure, the reconstructed RICH event is displayed on 1966 the left.
-The ray-tracing approach allows, for each particle 1967 hypothesis, to anticipate the expected photon pattern and the 1968 associated hits on the photodetectors, indicated by the small 1969 dots in the figures.
-The measured RICH hits are shown as 1970 open circles, whereas the reconstructed photon hits are shown 1971 as the full symbols.
-Direct and reflected photons are indicated 1972 in magenta circles and blue squares, respectively.
+Examples of reconstructed RICH events are shown in Figs. 41 to 44 for particles identified as electrons by CLAS12.
+In each figure, the reconstructed RICH event is displayed on the left.
+The ray-tracing approach allows, for each particle hypothesis, to anticipate the expected photon pattern and the associated hits on the photodetectors, indicated by the small dots in the figures.
+The measured RICH hits are shown as open circles, whereas the reconstructed photon hits are shown as the full circles.
+Direct and reflected photons are indicated in magenta and blue, respectively.
 A remarkable feature of the RICH detector is the low level of spurious hits from accidentals, in-time background (i.e. Rayleigh scattering), and dark counts.
-This feature is crucial for the most challenging cases: particles with high momenta close to the 8 GeV/c limit that require the best resolution in Cherenkov angle, and particles pointing towards the spherical mirror whose number of detected photons is limited by the double reflection and a second passage through the radiator.
+This feature is crucial for the most challenging cases: particles with high momenta close to the 8 GeV limit that require the best resolution in Cherenkov angle, and particles pointing towards the spherical mirror whose number of detected photons is limited by the double reflection and a second passage through the radiator.